yifso/nteract/docs/notes/core-group.md

 #### lazyLaunchKernelEpic

-This epic is triggered the first time an `ExecuteCell` action is dispatched.
-If there is no kernel connected to the notebook, this epic will launch a kernel.
+This epic triggers when dispatching an `ExecuteCell` action for the first time.
+If there is no kernel connected to the notebook, this epic launches a kernel.

 #### executeCellEpic

-This epic does one of two things when an `ExecuteCell` action is dispatched.
+This epic does one of following two things when dispatching an `ExecuteCell` action.

-- If we are connected to a kernel, it immediately dispatches a `SendExecuteRequest` action.
+- If connected to a kernel, it immediately dispatches a `SendExecuteRequest` action.
 - If there is no kernel connected, it stores the execution in the queue.

 #### executeCellAfterKernelLaunchEpic

 This epic works alongside the `lazyLaunchKernelEpic`.
-When a kernel has been successfully launched, it dispatches a `SendExecuteRequest` action for each execution that is stored in the execution queue.
+When launching a kernel successfully , it dispatches a `SendExecuteRequest` action for each execution stored in the execution queue.

 #### sendExecuteRequestEpic

-This epic listens to `SEND_EXECUTE_REQUESTS` and creates a new Observable that manages sending the execution request to the kernel and processing the responses.
-The Observable is unique per cell, so each cell will have its own Observable where requests and responses are processed.
+This epic listens to `SEND_EXECUTE_REQUESTS` and creates a new Observable.
+This Observable  manages sending the execution request to the kernel and processing the responses.
+The Observable is unique per cell.
+Each cell has its own Observable where requests and responses are processed.

 #### updateDisplayEpic

-This epic subsribes to messages coming in from a kernel when it is launched.
+This epic subscribes to messages coming in from a kernel when launched.
 If one of the messages is of the `update_display_data` message type, it dispatches an `UpdateDisplay` action.

 #### sendInputReplyEpic

 This epic processes sending response to `stdin` requests sent by the kernel.
-It listens to `SEND_INPUT_REPLY` actions which should be dispatched when a user provides a response to a `stdin` request in the UI.
+It listens to dispatched `SEND_INPUT_REPLY` actions when a user provides a response to a `stdin` request in the UI.

-### Kernel Epics
+### Kernel epics
+- [ ] *missing information*

 ## /reducers
+- [ ] *missing information*

 ### Usage
-The example below shows how we can use the functions within this package and those within `@nteract/actions` and `@nteract/types` to set the `isSaving` property on a notebook state.
+The example below shows how to use the functions to set the `isSaving` property on a notebook state.

 ```javascript
 import * as reducers from "@nteract/reducers";